openoms/joininbox/FAQ.md

   # run
   sudo bash build_joininbox.sh
   ```
+* Monitor/Check outputs for warnings/errors - install LCD
 #### Prepare the SDcard release
  * Make the SDcard image safe to share by removing unique infos like ssh pubkeys and network identifiers:
      ```bash
     /home/joinmarket/prepare.release.sh
     ```
+* Disconnect WiFi/LAN on build laptop (hardware switch off) and shutdown
+* Remove Ubuntu LIVE USB stick and cut power from the RaspberryPi
+#### Sign the image
+* Connect USB stick with latest TailsOS (make it stay offline)
+* Power on the Build Laptop (press F12 for boot menu)
+* Connect USB stick with GPG signing keys - decrypt drive if needed
+* Open Terminal and cd into directory of USB Stick under /media/amnesia
+* Run gpg --import ./sub.key, check and exit
+* Disconnect USB stick with GPG keys
+* Take the SD card from the RaspberryPi and connect with an external SD card reader to the laptop
+* Click on boot volume once in the file manger
+* Connect the NTFS USB stick, open in file manager and delete old files
+* Open Terminal and cd into directory of NTFS USB stick under /media/amnesia
+* Run df to check on the SD card device name (boot - ignore last partition number)
+* dd if=/dev/[sdcarddevice] | gzip > ./raspiblitz-vX.X-YEAR-MONTH-DAY.img.gz
+* When finished you should see that more then 7GB were copied
+* Then run shasum -a 256 *.gz > sha256.txt
+* Sign with gpg --output raspiblitz-vX.X-YEAR-MONTH-DAY.img.gz.sig --detach-sign *.gz
+* Shutdown build computer
+* Connect the NTFS USB stick to MacOS (it is just read-only)
+* Run tests on the new image
+* Upload the new image to the Download Server - put sig-file next to it
+* Copy SHA256-String into GitHub README and update the download link